aquasecurity/kube-bench/README.md

 kubectl run --rm -i -t kube-bench-master --image=aquasec/kube-bench:latest --restart=Never --overrides="{ \"apiVersion\": \"v1\", \"spec\": { \"hostPID\": true, \"nodeSelector\": { \"node-role.kubernetes.io/master\": \"\" }, \"tolerations\": [ { \"key\": \"node-role.kubernetes.io/master\", \"operator\": \"Exists\", \"effect\": \"NoSchedule\" } ] } }" -- master --version 1.11
 ```

+Notice that this requires access to the host PID namespace.
+Thus it will not work if the recommendation to enable the admission plugin DenyEscalatingExec in the API Server has been implemented.
+You will see an error message about failing to attach to a container using host PID.

 Run the node check

 ```